 But no longer!
 With my shiny new Arrow glue gun and the need for new Autumn decor, I set on a mission to adopt some of these baskets and give them a new life while still keep some of their original charms.

-You probably know Arrow for their iconic T50 staple gun, but they have a ton of different tools that can help with most projects: glue guns, staple guns, rivet tools, and a whole smorgasbord of materials to go along with their tools.
+You probably know Arrow for their iconic T50 staple gun.
+They have a ton of different tools that can help with most projects: glue guns, staple guns, rivet tools, and a whole smorgasbord of materials to go along with their tools.

-This project is incredibly easy to do and won’t cost you a ton.
-The most expensive part was probably the paint because I wanted to incorporate so many different warm metallics, but you could do this on a shoestring budget whatever paint you’ve got lying around, glue sticks, and plastic pumpkins (they came from Michael’s and the holiday section of my local Goodwill).
+This DIY project is incredibly easy to do and won't cost you a ton.
+The most expensive part was probably the paint because I wanted to incorporate so many different warm metallics.
+But you could do this on a shoestring budget whatever paint you've got lying around, glue sticks, and plastic pumpkins.
+Mine came from Michael's and the holiday section of my local Goodwill).